What to see in the vicinity of Kuala Lumpur. Cathedral of the Blessed Virgin Mary

 National Monument (Tugu Negara):

-Landmarks of downtown Kuala Lumpur in Malaysia
+Sights of Kuala Lumpur city center in Malaysia

 In the city center there is Merdeka Square, from which we will start:

 We approached the city gallery.
-By itself, the gallery was not of particular interest to us, but it’s a sin not to take a photo with the nearby “I love Kuala-Lumpur”:
+In itself, the gallery was not of particular interest to us, but it would be a sin not to take a photo with the nearby “I love Kuala-Lumpur”:

-Small but cute square with a clock:
+Small but nice square with a clock:

-Ethnic quarters of Kuala Lumpur
+Ethnic neighborhoods of Kuala Lumpur

-I won’t write much about this here, because.
+I won’t write much about this here, because...
 Perhaps in the future I will dedicate a separate post for this.

 Sightseeing in Kuala Lumpur